moust/phonegap-xapkreader/README.md

 # Using the plugin

-The plugin creates the object `window.plugins.xapkreader` with the method `get(filename, success, fail)`.
+The plugin creates the object `window.plugins.XAPKReader` with the method `get(filename, successCallback, errorCallback)`.

 The plugin returns the file encoded in Base64.